If a Member Dies Before Retiring, Can the Member Provide for Payment of a Lifetime Allowance to a Surviving Family Member?

-The spouse has the same choice, with certain limitations as discussed below, as the surviving spouse of a member-in-service whose death occurs prior to retirement.
+The spouse has the same choice, with certain limitations as discussed further down, as the surviving spouse of a member-in-service whose death occurs prior to retirement.
 The eligible spouse may elect to receive an Option D allowance.
-If the spouse fails to elect the Option D allowance, the accumulated deductions will be paid to the member's surviving beneficiaries of record or, if there are none, to the surviving spouse in one sum.
+If the spouse fails to elect the Option D allowance, the accumulated deductions will be paid to the member’s surviving beneficiaries of record or, if there are none, to the surviving spouse in one sum.

 No. The spouse of an inactive member has no minimum guaranteed allowance.

 If an Individual Dies as an Inactive Member, What Benefit is Payable for His or Her Minor Children?

 None.
 The surviving spouse of an inactive member is not entitled to any additional allowance to be paid for the benefit of the children.